 “The Hyundai i10 is pretty much the perfect city car.
 It offers more space than most, is incredibly comfortable yet remains good value for money.
 We’d put it on par with the excellent Volkswagen Up.”

-When it comes to good quality city cars, buyers are spoilt for choice, so it takes something special to stand out - step forward the Hyundai i10.
-In our opinion, this is one of the best city cars around and not merely because it’s such good value.
+When it comes to good quality city cars, buyers are spoilt for choice, so it takes something special to stand out.
+As you'll read in our Hyundai i10 review, this is one of the best city cars on sale, and not merely because it’s such good value.

 Put the price to one side for a moment because the Hyundai i10 is simply a great little car in its own right.
 And when we say ‘little’ we don’t mean that in a bad way - this is a car that is easy to stick in a small space or whizz around a multi-storey car park.
 Yet, according to Hyundai at least, it can carry five adults, albeit that’s quite a squeeze.

 The Hyundai i10 is a little unusual in terms of size as it straddles the gap between a city car like the Toyota Aygo and a small hatch (think Vauxhall Corsa).
-It certainly feels more roomy than the average city car, with good space in both the front and back.
+It certainly feels roomier than the average city car, with good space in both the front and back.

 If you’ve got young children to carry, that space will be a godsend when it comes to fitting car seats in the back.
 The boot is decent enough and more than enough for a big weekly shop, although you’ll struggle with a pushchair.